hokoo/wp-lock/README.md

 ## Caveats

 In highly concurrent setups you may get Deadlock errors from MySQL.
 This is normal.
 The library handles these gracefully and retries the query as needed.

-This is a fork from original [soulseekah/wp-lock](https://github.com/soulseekah/wp-lock) with the following changes and advantages:
-- Custom database table is used as the WPDB locks' storage.
-- It allows manage locks in simple and convenient way.
-- Fast: making one lock takes up to 2 queries instead of 11 or more.
-- Readable: the code is well documented and easy to understand.